0xM3LT/m3ltscanner/README.md

 # M3LTSCANNER

 #### M3LTSCANNER is a simple subdomain scanner written in python3.
-Refer below for usage
+Refer below for usage.

 ![Logo](https://github.com/0xM3LT/m3ltscanner/assets/139600798/e34e2d98-d65f-49da-a82e-7faef94ef300)

+##### M3LTSCANNER will save all of your found subdomains to a file in the same directory as m3ltscan.py

 ### Usage/Examples